 Who should make the instrument?: interests of persons not party to the instrument (Scotland)

-Any case in which this view is seriously challenged should be referred to TG
+Any case in which this view is seriously challenged should be referred to Technical

 No indication should be given to the taxpayer that we are prepared to accept any arrangement that the Court would be unlikely to accept under the Trust (Scotland) Act 1961.

 Where any possible beneficiaries are minors or unborn children a rearrangement which is not clearly to the advantage of the minor or unborn beneficiaries, or in which their interests are not adequately provided for on an actuarial basis should not be accepted as a proper variation.

 Where the taxpayers submit draft instruments which appear to be ultra vires you should point this out to them and suggest that they amend them as required, for example, by having the rights of minor or unborn beneficiaries actuarially calculated and provided for by insurance.

 If the taxpayers refuse to follow such a suggestion or if they produce completed instruments that appear to be ultra vires the case should be referred to Technical.

 You should keep in mind that if a rearrangement which is ultra vires is sought to be reduced by the taxpayers after completion, the provisions of IHTA84/S150 may apply.